teamradish/TRTwitchPlaysBot/Wiki/Commands-Documentation.md

 - [`ListUserAbilitiesCommand`](../TRBot.TRBot.Commands/Commands/ListUserAbilitiesCommand.cs) (default: "!userabilities") - Lists all user abilities on a given user, including their enabled state and the expiration date, if any.
   - Example: "!userabilities user1"
 - [`ListPermissionAbilitiesCommand`](../TRBot.TRBot.Commands/Commands/ListPermissionAbilitiesCommand.cs) (default: "!allabilities") - Lists all available permission abilities in the database.
 These are all the abilities that can be enabled or disabled on a given user.
+- [`GetSetUserAbilityLvlOverrideCommand`](../TRBot.TRBot.Commands/Commands/GetSetUserAbilityLvlOverrideCommand.cs) (default: "!userabilitylvloverride") - Displays the level override of a specific ability on a given user, or sets it if you supply an argument and have a level greater than or equal to the current level override.
+A value of -1 will disable the level override.
+  - Example: "!userabilitylvloverride user1 silenced"
+  - Example: "!userabilitylvloverride user1 silenced -1" - Sets the level override of the "silenced" ability on user1 to -1, disabling it.

 ## Input and Console-related
 - [`StopAllInputsCommand`](../TRBot/TRBot.Commands/Commands/StopAllInputsCommand.cs) (default: "!stopall") - Stops all ongoing inputs on all virtual controllers.
 While inputs are being stopped, new inputs will not be processed.
 Most machines will often stop all inputs and re-enable them within 50 milliseconds or less (likely less).
 This command is very useful to stop long or repetitive input sequences instead of waiting for them to finish.